 As a romance film, romance is present but hugely forced.
 The love interest shows up just about everywhere the lead character goes, including when she visits the sex shop for the very first time with her friend (yeah, what are the odds, yawn!).
 The process is the same over and over again.
 Lucy does something embarrassing, and in response, the cute guy smiles and thinks Lucy is excellent no matter what.
 It’s completely unrealistic and unbelievable as a romance.

 Let’s talk about the comedy.
-Most of the jokes here come from Lucy being surrounded by consistent awkwardness and put in uncomfortable situations.
+Most jokes here come from Lucy being surrounded by consistent awkwardness and put in uncomfortable situations.
 Lucy visiting an adult shop and putting on what she thought was lip gloss on her lips only to find it was a sexual enhancement is just one of the many examples.
-Immature gags, including a scene where a horse is passing wind and doing a massive poo as Lucy tries to focus on playing her violin at a wedding is just another prime example of poor taste.
+Immature gags, including a scene where a horse is passing wind and doing a massive poo as Lucy tries to focus on playing her violin at a wedding, is just another prime example of poor taste.
 I’ll confess- no laughs were had from me during this entire film.

 Overall, I am incredibly disappointed with this film on so many levels.
 Lucy Hale, once again, is generally trying, but her character is weak, silly, and filled with cringeworthy moments from start to finish.
 The attempted humour here is awful and off-putting, so I almost turned the film off and gave up.
 The film’s plot is just sad and could have delivered a much better message, such as it’s ok to be yourself or not let others influence you, etc. Instead, the film is a mess with no real purpose or meaning; when it tries, it changes its mind within seconds.